Date Joined: May 11, 2013

 If you haven't gotten my items in a reasonable amount of time, please contact me so we can figure something out!
 I usually take photos of the envelopes/boxes and contents before I mail them to have proof that I actually completed them.

 I mark my swaps as "sent" as soon as they are in the mailbox.
 However, if that is on a weekend then it might get Monday's stamp, because not all mailboxes are emptied on weekends.
 The mailbox at my university always gets emptied at 8 a.m., so everything sent out later than that will start its travel the next day. :) Other mailboxes will only get emptied late at night.
 What I mean to say is that since I usually don't hand in the mail to the post office, I can't really control the day they stamp it.
 I hope you understand!
+It's also good to remember that the swap-bot-time is keyed to the USA-time zones.

 Have fun swapping!